raicem/reddit-public-api-wrapper/README.md

 #### 3.1 User Query

-Fetches the feed belonging to the user.
+Fetches the feed belonging to a user.

 ```php